Ricette di Sicilia

 - 1

 In a bowl, mix the water, yeast, salt, sugar, and 3 tablespoons of extra virgin olive oil.
-Gradually add the flour, stirring until you achieve a smooth batter.
-Cover and leave it to rise.
+Gradually add the flour, stirring until you get a smooth batter.
+Cover and leave to rest.

 - 2